roushc-ux/interns2020/README.md

   * execute the command `/c/dev/code/interns2020/conf/setup-mysql.bash`
 * Start the MySQL (interns2020) service, just above the mysqld_master service you previously stopped
 * Set a password for the root user by executing `winpty mysqladmin -u root -h 127.0.0.1 --skip-password password` and then following the prompts to type a new password twice.
 Note that in the command, the word `password` is actually the word `password`; not a variable for you to replace.

+* You can then access MySQL with the client by saying `winpty mysql -u root -h 127.0.0.1 -p`